bohendo/debtor-dao/README.md

  - write a happy-path test
  - update the alchemy frontend to allow proposing deb fundraisers

+## User Story
+ - someone buys equity
+ - equity holder stakes equity to get rep
+ - rep holder proposes crowdfunding via debt with parameters x, y, z..
+ - rep holders vote on & pass crowdfunding proposal
+ - avatar activates crowdlending scheme:
+   - calls fillDebtOrder to create empty debt token
+   - debt token transferred to crowdlending token registry
+   - crowdfunding tokens become available for sale
+ - creditor buys crowdfunding tokens to effectively loan money to the DAO
+ - rep holders vote on how the loaned money is spent, hopefully in a way to generate profit
+ - DAO brings in profit
+ - global constraint prevents these profits from going to dividends while the DAO has outstanding debt
+ - after loans are repaid, profit gets paid to equity holders as dividends

+## Actors
+- Tokens: native to the DAO
+- Avatar: represents account of DAO and this address would hold its assets
+- Reputation: decision power in DAO and can be granted/taken away by DAO
+- Creditor: address from which money will be lent
+- Equity holder: address which may purchase equity tokens
+- Reputation Holder

+## Actions

+**Equity Holder**:
+ - buy equity token
+ - lock equity token to earn rep

+**Rep holder**
+ - propose crowdfunded debt parameters:
+   - how much principal
+   - principal token
+   - terms contract
+   - terms contract parameters
+   - interest rate
+   - debt order expiration
+ - vote on proposals for spending funds

+**DAO Schemes**
+ - activate crowdfunded debt order
+   - fillDebtOrder w DAO avatar as both debtor & creditor.
+   - mint crowdLendingTokens equal to how much principal is available.

+**Constraints**
+ - equity holders don't get paid until all debt has been repaid
+ - maximum number of equity token

+# Questions
+ - Can a scheme execute multiple transactions?
+ - Which contracts are deployed for Genesis Alpha?
+Are all the arc contracts already deployed?

 ---

 # DAOstack Starter Template